 - Whining, rattling, or grinding noise coming from the engine at idle:

-Engines make strange noises sometimes and, from a professional standpoint, could stem from what feels like an almost infinite number of reasons.
+Engines make strange noises sometimes and, from a professional standpoint, could stem from an infinite number of reasons.
 Being able to narrow down those reasons comes only from experience.
-Rotational noises are very distinct and could be as simple as a bent brake rotor dust shield, or it could be the engine singing its final tune before complete detonation.
-If you encounter these noises on a car you are looking to purchase, proceed with extreme caution.
+Rotational noises are distinct and could be as simple as a bent brake rotor dust shield or the engine singing its final tune before complete detonation.
+If you encounter these noises on a car you want to purchase, proceed with extreme caution.

 - Metal particulates in the engine oil: